Apple's 2018 iPhone event: How to watch and what to expect

-Apple is mere days away from announcing the next iPhone models and possibly other hardware, including a new version of the Apple Watch.
+Apple will soon announce the next iPhone models and possibly other hardware, including a new version of the Apple Watch.

 The company has invited the media to attend the show, but it'll also host a live stream so that anyone across the world can tune in and watch.
-If you want to see the action unfold for yourself, here's how, plus we've added some tidbits about what you can expect to happen.
+If you want to see the action unfold for yourself, here's how.
+We've also added some tidbits about what you can expect to happen.

 - San Francisco: 10am (12 September)